IaaS vs PaaS vs SaaS: Understanding the Differences

 However, the SaaS model doesn’t suit every business and your business might need the highest level of control.
 Almost no company can do without an IT infrastructure - even a small company needs servers to store databases or tools that connect employees' computers into a common network.

 A company can buy servers and set up this infrastructure on its own, but this is quite long and expensive.
 Or maybe not buy anything if you rent IaaS cloud services.

 The IaaS provider furnishes infrastructure components, like servers, storage, and hardware for computing resources.
-The user is responsible for everything else, including the purchasing, installation, configuration, and management of applications, websites, and operating systems.
+The user is responsible for everything else, including purchasing, installing, configuring, and managing applications, websites, and operating systems.

 Microsoft Azure and Google Compute are examples of IaaS.
 Compared to PaaS and SaaS, IaaS leaves a great deal of responsibility to the customer, which can be a drawback for some organizations.
-The advantages include being able to manage the environment and customize services to a larger degree.
+The advantages include managing the environment and customizing services to a larger degree.

-The most obvious use for IaaS is to move away from physical servers and move your IT infrastructure to the cloud.
-With IaaS, you can do everything you do with a physical data center - store data, set up a CRM system, deploy a website, or any business servers.
+The most obvious use for IaaS is moving away from physical servers and your IT infrastructure to the cloud.
+With IaaS, you can do everything with a physical data center - store data, set up a CRM system, deploy a website, or any business servers.

 IaaS solutions are designed to be highly scalable and flexible, meaning you can buy additional resources and features you need as your operations expand.
 Compare this to having to buy more physical hardware and hiring more IT professionals for maintenance as your business grows and you require more storage and servers.